chinamike65/hugo-tuolesi/content/book2/book2en.md

 This is one of the eighteen unique characteristics of Master Tsongkhapa, and it is also one of the most extraordinary auspicious signs.

-After the birth of Master Tsongkhapa, Dongzhi Rinchen gave him the Dharma name "Lobsang Drakpa".
-He received the five vows at the age of three, became a monk at the age of seven, studied various scriptures, and went to Lhasa in Tibet at the age of sixteen.
+After the birth of Master Tsongkhapa, Dondrub Rinchen gave him the Dharma name "Lobsang Drakpa".
+He received the five practitioner vows at the age of three, became a monk at the age of seven, studied various scriptures, and went to Lhasa in Tibet at the age of sixteen.

 At that time, there were many sects in Lhasa, such as Sakya, Nyingma, Kagyu, Kadam, Joonang and so on.

-Master Tsongkhapa learned the Dharma of various schools, and worshipped more than forty masters who were very distinguished in each school at that time.
+Master Tsongkhapa learned the Dharma of various schools, and studied with more than forty masters who were very distinguished in each school at that time.

-Learned all the methods of Nyingma from the master of Nyingma.
+He learned all the teachings of Nyingma from the master of Nyingma.

-Learned all the methods of the Kagyu sect with the teachers of the Kagyu sect.
+He learned all the methods of the Kagyu sect with the teachers of the Kagyu sect.

-Learned all the methods of each sect from the masters of the Sakya, Kadam, Joonang and other sects.
+He learned all the methods of each sect from the masters of the Sakya, Kadam, Joonang and other sects.

-After learning it well, Master Tsongkhapa studied these dharmas, and combined the purest, most complete inheritance, the most noble, and the most essence of the sects to create a sect - the Gelug Sect of the Yellow Sect.
+After learning it well, Master Tsongkhapa studied these dharmas, and combined the purest, most complete lineages, the most noble, and the most essential of the sects to create a new school - the Gelugpa School of the Yellow Hat.

-The Gelug Sect of the Yellow Sect has all the methods of other sects, but some of the Gelug sects of the Yellow Sect may not have other sects, such as the thirteen Dawei De Dharmamen, Dawei De personally empowered Tsongkhapa, this Dharma door is only Gelug The sect has it, the other sects don't.
+Gelugpa School of the Yellow Hat has all the methods of other sects, but some of the other sects do not have teachings from the Gelugpa School, such as the thirteen Dawei De Dharma doors, Dawei De personally empowered Tsongkhapa, this Dharma door is only found in the Gelugpa School.
+The other schools don't have this.

-Before Master Tsongkhapa founded the Gelug Sect, practitioners in Tibetan areas were more chaotic in terms of vows, and there were many practitioners who did not observe vows or who were not pure.
+Before Master Tsongkhapa founded the Gelugpa School, practitioners in Tibetan areas were more chaotic in terms of vows, and there were many practitioners who did not observe vows or who were not pure.

-Master Tsongkhapa made a great vow: No matter whether a practitioner is a monk or a monk, the vows must be pure.
+Master Tsongkhapa made a great vow:

+**No matter whether a practitioner is a monk or a monk, the vows must be pure.**

-At the same time, a lot of effort has been put into the discipline, so the disciplines of the Gelug Sect disciples are relatively pure.
+At the same time, a lot of effort has been put into the discipline, so the disciplines of the Gelugpa School disciples are relatively pure.

 In the past, the study of the five major theories and the study of the scriptures were carried out by the Sakya and Kadam schools, but gradually the Sakya school itself did not have this method, and later it became the method of the Gelug school.